AdityaPrakash27/Address-Book/README.md

 Feel free to contribute and make this project better!

----
-<p> font-family: Arial, sans-serif; background-color: #f2f2f2; color: #333; text-align: center;   Connecting people and organizing their world, one contact at a time.
-Your support and contributions make this address book project come to life!</p>
+**Connecting people and organizing their world, one contact at a time.
+Your support and contributions make this address book project come to life!**